Conor Washington: Charlton Athletic

 On 13 August 2020, Washington joined League One club Charlton Athletic on a two-year deal.
 He scored on his debut for Charlton against Crewe Alexandra on 12 September 2020.

 On 10 May 2022, it was confirmed that Washington would leave Charlton Athletic when his contract expired.

 Rotherham United

 On 27 May 2022, Washington signed for newly promoted Championship club Rotherham United on a two-year deal.

+Derby County

+On 7 July 2023, Washington signed for Derby County after it was announced that the club had reached a "undisclosed agreement" with Rotherham for his transfer.
+Washington made his debut for Derby against Wigan Athletic on 5 August 2023.
+His first Derby goal came at Burton Albion on 12 August 2023, coming on as a late substitute and scoring the final goal in a 3–0 win.
+In late November 2023, Washington damaged two ankle ligaments on international duty with Northern Ireland, with Washington expected to be on the sidelines for three months as he required surgery on the injury.
+Derby head coach Paul Warne described the injury as a "massive blow" with the striker being in good form.
+Washington returned to training on 14 March 2024.
+Washington made 22 appearances during his first season for Derby, scoring three times, as Derby finished second in League One, securing promotion to the Championship.

+For the duration of the 2024–25 season, Washington did not make an appearance for the first team due to injuries and falling further down the pecking order of strikers at the club.

+On 16 May 2025; it was announced by Derby County the Washington's contract would not be renewed upon its expiry in June 2025; he played 22 times for Derby, scoring three times in his two seasons at the club.

+Matlock Town

+On 18 July 2025, Washington joined Northern Premier League Division One East side Matlock Town.

 International career

 Washington received his first call-up to the senior Northern Ireland squad on 16 March 2016 for friendlies against Wales and Slovenia; he had only been to the area once, for a Peterborough friendly.
-He made his debut against Wales on the 24th, and four days later he scored his first goal, the only one against Slovenia at Windsor Park.
-In June 2016 Washington was named in the Northern Ireland squad for the UEFA Euro 2016 tournament.
+He made his debut against Wales on the 24th, and four days later he scored his first goal in a 1-0 victory over Slovenia at Windsor Park.
+In June 2016, Washington was named in the Northern Ireland squad for the UEFA Euro 2016 tournament.
 He scored his first competitive goal in Northern Ireland's 2–0 home World Cup Qualifying victory over Norway on 26 March 2017, making it three goals in three starts for him at Windsor Park.